 - drowning of the penis in adipose tissue.

 Along with medical complications, obesity often provokes the development of psychological complexes.
-Low self-esteem, reduced quality of life, depressive states and social problems can be the result of being overweight.
+Low self-esteem, a decrease in the quality of life, depressive states and social problems can be the result of overweight.

-Another common method is the determination of body mass index (BMI), the value of which indicates the degree of obesity (Table 1).
-To know the degree of obesity of the patient is necessary to select further tactics of treatment.
+Another common method is to determine body mass index (BMI), the value of which indicates the degree of obesity (table.
+1).
+Know the degree of obesity of the patient is necessary to select further treatment tactics.

 |18.5-25||Normal body weight||Missing|